Yvonneliu1207/TAAI-2024-High-School-Track-paper-submission/README.md

 The high school students are encouraged to submit their reports, which are related to Artificial Intelligence or its applications.
 They are encouraged to submit the reports on the following topics, but are not limited to:

-Data analytics and big data applications
+Data analytics and big data applications,
-Artificial Intelligence
+Artificial Intelligence,
-Machine Learning
+Machine Learning,
-Data Mining
+Data Mining,
-Applications of Artificial Intelligence
+Applications of Artificial Intelligence,
-Intelligent learning systems
+Intelligent learning systems,
-Intelligent monitoring and tutoring systems
+Intelligent monitoring and tutoring systems,
-Smart classroom
+Smart classroom,
-Recommendation Systems
+Recommendation Systems,
-Classification
+Classification,
-Clustering
+Clustering,
-Anomaly Detection
+Anomaly Detection,